-JAWS Text to speech and screen reading software and scanner software for visually impaired persons and individuals with learning disabilities.
-Kensington Expert Trackball Mouse Provides ease in browsing and moving through documents and on the internet for persons with poor hand movement.
-Telephone Handset Amplifiers Available to customers upon request to use with telephone handset for maximum speech clarity.
-Environmental Adaptations Accessibility features include door chimes for auditory cues, visible signage for easy navigation, and Braille signage at all key locations to ensure that all individuals, including those with visual impairments, can easily access and move through SELACO WDB facilities.
-Wheelchair Accessible AJCC features workstations equipped with electronically height- Workstations adjustable tabletops, ensuring full accessibility for wheelchair users.
-TTY Minicom IV TTY Minicom IV is a telecommunications device for the deaf (TDD), also known as a text telephone (TTY).
+Provides ease in browsing and moving through documents and on the internet for persons with poor hand movement.
+Available to customers upon request to use with telephone handset for maximum speech clarity.
+Accessibility features include door chimes for auditory cues, visible signage for easy navigation, and Braille signage at all key locations to ensure that all individuals, including those with visual impairments, can easily access and move through SELACO WDB facilities.
+AJCC features workstations equipped with electronically heightadjustable tabletops, ensuring full accessibility for wheelchair users.
+TTY Minicom IV is a telecommunications device for the deaf (TDD), also known as a text telephone (TTY).
 It is designed to help individuals who are deaf, hard of hearing, or have speech impairments communicate over the phone.
-TTY Superprint Pro 80 Specifically designed to assist people who are deaf, hard of hearing, or have speech impairments in communicating over the telephone by typing and reading text messages instead of speaking and listening.
-UbiDuo 3 Provides an accessibility solution that eliminates communication barriers between deaf, hard of hearing, and hearing people.
+Specifically designed to assist people who are deaf, hard of hearing, or have speech impairments in communicating over the telephone by typing and reading text messages instead of speaking and listening.
+Provides an accessibility solution that eliminates communication barriers between deaf, hard of hearing, and hearing people.